RuthMaria/blogApp/README.md

 - Access to CRUD (Create, Read, Update and Delete) of posts
 - Access to categories CRUD

-This project is part of my nodeJS studies, based on the [Youtube course] (https://www.youtube.com/playlist?list=PLJ_KhUnlXUPtbtLwaxxUxHqvcNQndmI4B).
+This project is part of my nodeJS studies, based on the [Youtube course](https://www.youtube.com/playlist?list=PLJ_KhUnlXUPtbtLwaxxUxHqvcNQndmI4B).

 ## Project hosted at heroku

-Access the blog by clicking [here] (https://aqueous-fjord-54281.herokuapp.com/)
+Access the blog by clicking [here](https://aqueous-fjord-54281.herokuapp.com/)

 ## Run the project locally